 [Report] ICS cybersecurity for the Electric Utilities Industry | SPONSORED

 This has led to a review and strengthening of cybersecurity regulations and guidelines throughout the power industry in recent years.
-For example, in April 2021, the U.S. Department of Energy (DoE)/Cybersecurity and Infrastructure Security Agency (CISA) developed a 100-day plan to improve visibility, detection, and response capabilities in the industrial control system (ICS) environments.2 3 This includes improving detection, mitigation, and investigation capabilities, developing specific 100-day milestones to identify and deploy technologies (to enable virtual real-time situational awareness and response), strengthening the security posture of critical infrastructure IT systems, and a voluntary industry initiative to deploy technology to increase the visibility of cyber threats in ICS/OT environments.
+For example, in April 2021, the U.S. Department of Energy (DoE)/Cybersecurity and Infrastructure Security Agency (CISA) developed a 100-day plan to improve visibility, detection, and response capabilities in the industrial control system (ICS) environments.2 3 This includes improving detection, cybersecurity risk mitigation, and investigation capabilities, developing specific 100-day milestones to identify and deploy technologies (to enable virtual real-time situational awareness and response), strengthening the security posture of critical infrastructure IT systems, and a voluntary industry initiative to deploy technology to increase the visibility of cyber threats in ICS/OT environments.

 Furthermore, the White House issued the National Security Memorandum on Improving Cybersecurity for Critical Infrastructure Control Systems in July.4 The following September, The Cybersecurity and Infrastructure Security Agency (CISA) and National Institute of Standards and Technology (NIST) issued certain performance goals as cybersecurity baselines for each sector.5 This encouraged asset owners and operators in each industry to review their systems and organizations in order to meet these goals.